bizzfuzz/film-analysis-ms/README.md

 The Numbers.
 - Film names from IMDb
 - Film ratings from IMDb and TheMovieDB
-- FIlm budhet and gross from The Numbers
+- Film budget and gross from The Numbers

 ## Note
 - To recreate the analysis extract the archives in ```zippedData``` to folder ```data```